Questions about the 9-month program…

 You can see what alumni have said about their experiences in writing.
 (Start here.)

 • We love that.
-It’s a particularly good experience for partners and close friends to work through the many big questions we address, to be on the same page.
+It’s a particularly good experience for partners, siblings, or close friends to work through the many big questions we address, to be on the same page.

 We can offer a reduction in tuition if the cost presents a challenge for your household.